Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature

-At first glance, one may suspect the material's morphology since a striking difference between single crystals and polycrystals is the presence of grains on the latter.
-Simultaneously, domain boundaries are expected to be scarce on the latter.
+At first glance, one may suspect the material's morphology since a striking difference between single and polycrystals is that in the former, the order extends, in principle, over the entire volume, although in practice, it may be divided into domains.
+Simultaneously, for polycrystals, the order only exists over small regions of the crystal, the grains, which can be further divided into even smaller domains whose boundaries usually present defects, frustration, spin canting, etc.

 The previous characterization of LSCMO makes this material the ideal playground for further study on the underlying physics responsible for the SEB.
 In this work, we use this compound as a prototype to investigate the influence of microstructure on the spontaneous UA observed on double-perovskite oxides.
 We synthesized polycrystalline LSCMO at different sintering temperatures to produce samples with distinct average grain sizes and coalescence.
 By using powder X-ray diffraction (PXRD), powder neutron diffraction (PND), X-ray absorption near edge structure (XANES) spectroscopy, scanning electron microscopy (SEM), and AC and DC magnetization techniques, we were able to get a deeper insight into the mechanisms involved in the evolution of the UA and its correlation with grain size and boundaries.